PeterPlucinski/peterplucinski.github.io/_posts/2018-11-02-writing-to-google-sheets-using-node.md

 Finally, we'll just need to update the first part of our script so that the `createServerAndGoogleSheetsObj()` callback is called instead of the default `listMajors()` callback.

 ```
-// Load client secrets from a local file.
 fs.readFile('credentials.json', (err, content) => {
     if (err) return console.log('Error loading client secret file:', err);
     // Authorize a client with credentials, then call the Google Sheets API.